-27. Details relating to Partly Paid Notes: amount of each payment comprising the Issue Price and date on which each payment is to be made [and consequences (if any) of failure to pay, including any right of the Issuer to if the Specified Denominations of the Notes in paragraph 6 includes language substantially to the following effect: "EUR100,000 and integral multiples of EUR1,000 in excess thereof up to and including EUR199,000", the Permanent Global Note shall not be exchangeable on [•] days notice/at any time.
+27. Details relating to Partly Paid Notes: amount of each payment comprising the Issue Price and date on which each payment is to be made [and consequences (if any) of failure to pay, including any right of the Issuer to

-Bearer Notes issued in compliance with the D Rules must initially be represented by a Temporary Global Note.
+7 Bearer Notes issued in compliance with the D Rules must initially be represented by a Temporary Global Note.